Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
 Notable projects include Stony Pinch Urban Development, Bloomfield Colliery Continuation Project, Ashtonfield Public School Upgrade, and Sophia Waters Sportsground.
-The following list details those most relevant:.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.